flozanorht/podsec/README.md

 The examples of helm chart use whatever community images are the default for their respective charts.
 I have no idea if these charts can use Red Hat images or if there are charts for Red Hat images.
 But the chart examples work as a "regular" self-service developer without special privileges and without custom SCCs.

+The `charts` folder contains an attempt to create charts using the Red Hat images and that are similar to the templates.
+This allows you to start with helm without using community images nor very complex values.